SeNSE-lab/flexSensorArray/README.md

 the integer value of the address pins soldered (e.g. if you solder the two rightmost pins, the address would be 3 - 00011 in binary).

-Each Arduino can support up to 16 whiskers and up to 16 stacked shields (though only up to a few are expected to be used).
+Each Arduino can support up to 16 whiskers and up to 16 stacked shields (though only up to a few shields are expected to be used).
 Each shield can support up to 2 stepper motors.